 Who can take part?

-Participation in the Work Groups is for maths departments in schools that have participated in a Secondary Teaching for Mastery Development Work Group in 2020/21.
-Lead participants will ideally be the Mastery Advocates who participated in 2020/21 Secondary Teaching for Mastery Development Work Groups.
+Participation is for maths departments in schools that took part in a Secondary Teaching for Mastery Development Work Group in 2022/23.
+Lead participants will ideally be the Mastery Advocates who participated in 2022/23 Work Groups.

 What is involved?